Docker in a GKE sandbox

 Docker is a platform designed to help developers build, share, and run container applications.

 In gVisor, all basic docker commands should function as expected.
-The host network driver and the bridge network driver are tested and supported.
+The host network driver and the bridge network driver are supported.

 How to run Docker in a GKE Sandbox